VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

 - Use a brush to paint the space between the two pieces of the tape red.

-Red Line at Bottom of Border:
+Step 2: Paint a Red Line at the Bottom

 - Measure down 12 inches and put another line of Tape all around the room.